e-polson/DS-5111/README.md

 bash scripts/init.sh
 bash scripts/init_git_creds.sh
 ```

+To confirm the set up worked we need to run two quick tests:
+* Test for init.sh: Type `tree' in your terminal.
+If the script worked, it will output your directory structure instead of a "command not found" error.
+* Test for init_git_creds.sh: Review the terminal output after running the script.
+It should output your github email and username.

 Then, run the following command to automatically create your virtual environment and install the necessary dependencies: